 2. The Nile Cafe

 Vegan soul food is what’s on offer at the Nile Cafe in Germantown, a casual spot serving vegan entrees like barbecue chicken alongside collard greens, cabbage, and cornbread.
 Make sure to get a slice of house-made cake or a scoop of non-dairy ice cream too.
-Order online for pickup, or stop by for outdoor dining.
-Very limited indoor dining is available, too.
+Order online for pickup, or stop by for indoor dining.

 Also Featured in:

 Looking for comfort food?
 This northeast Philly spot has you covered, whether you want the vegan version of a McGriddle for breakfast, an Impossible burger for lunch, a buffalo chicken cheesesteak for dinner, or just some cheese fries or General Tsos wings to snack on.
 For one of the most popular staples on the menu, try the cheesesteak spring rolls.